asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 ### Appropriate Use of SetUp
 xUnit frameworks have the concept of setup and teardown methods.
 These get called before and after every test case, respectively.
 Knowing what and what not to put in test setup is something that teams struggle with.
 I have tried multiple approaches (including avoiding test setup altogether) over the years.
 What I am describing here is what I believe to be the best approach.
 Setup methods should not contain any **act**ing or **assert**ing.
 This breaks the Arrange-Act-Assert pattern.
 Furthermore, setup methods should contain only a subset of the code that would exist in the arrange block.

 The only code that should exist in the setup method is the creation of dependencies of the object under test and creation of the object under test itself.
 This is the ideal place for constructing the object under test, if dependencies change or the signature to construct the object changes those changes can happen in a single place.
-While putting dependency setup in the setup method is a bit of a grey area, I recommend keeping all dependency setup in individual test cases to help keep tests self-contained.
+While putting dependency setup (i.e., dependency method stubbing or mocking) in the setup method is a bit of a grey area, I recommend keeping all dependency setup in the individual test cases to help keep tests self-contained.
 If the setup is important to the test it should happen in every single test case that it is required, even if this is duplicated.
 Information important to the test case should be obvious and found within the test case method itself.

 On the other hand, if some dependency setup is not an important aspect to the test case (but still required) I favor putting the setup statements in well-named private methods.
 These private methods can then be called from each of the individual test cases.
 While this may seem like a trivial distinction, knowing that only dependency and object-under-test creation happens in the setup method allows developers to focus on each self-contained test case without needing to scan back and forth between the test case and the setup method.
+Requiring readers to scan between the test setup method and the test case is one of many ways to make tests more complicated and confusing for the reader.

 ## Naming Common Unit Test Constructs
 There are two common constructs to every unit test and it is important that they are always named consistently.
 These are the object under test and the result returned from calling the method under test.
 In my code I name the object under test "subject" and the result that I assert against "result."
 The names may vary from team to team, but it is important to always be consistent.